 When the cooling function is on, the air is cooled, dried, then reheated according to the temperature setting.
-This function is only available while the engine is running.

 The cooling function helps prevent condensation on the windows or removes it quickly.

 Depending on the weather, the windshield may fog over briefly when the engine is started.
 The recirculated-air mode may be switched on automatically.